kyverno/kyverno/documentation/writing-policies.md

 - UserInfo: `{{request.userInfo}}`

 ## Pre-defined Variables
-- `serviceAccount` : the variable removes the suffix system:serviceaccount:<namespace>: and stores the userName.
+- `serviceAccountName` : the variable removes the suffix system:serviceaccount:<namespace>: and stores the userName.
 Example  userName=`system:serviceaccount:nirmata:user1` will store variable value as `user1`.
+- `serviceAccountNamespace` : extracts the `namespace` of the serviceAccount.
+Example  userName=`system:serviceaccount:nirmata:user1` will store variable value as `nirmata`.

 Examples: